diyclassics/diyclassics.github.io/cv.md

 ### Employment

 - 2016-present.
-Assistant Research Scholar: Digital and Special Projects Associate.
+Assistant Research Scholar: Digital and Special Projects.
 [Institute for the Study of the Ancient World](http://isaw.nyu.edu) Library.

 ### Education